Working With Feminist Criticism

 To successfully complete the assignment, make sure your essay's two parts answer, in some fashion, the following questions:

 Part One: Summarize Tyson, Byam and Fetterly on the theory and practice of feminist interpretation.
 Do not merely list the terms of art used by the theory.
 Illustrate or define them with a phrase so that I can discern how well you understand them.
-You do not have to summarize in detail all of the application of feminist methods by Tyson, Byam, and Fetterley, but you do have to establish a theoretical basis for what you are about to do in Part Two, and I have to know what methods you will employ there as a result of the theoretical position you have outlined.
-I have encouraged you to consider adopting Fetterley's approach because she develops Reader-Response from a feminist perspective, however you might also decide you wanted to apply some of the other "flavors" of feminism that are appropriate to the data in "Rappaccini's Daughter."
+Use literary examples when you can--they will improve your memory of the theory and method.
+Name the theorists who introduce important concepts and terms of art.
+Establish a theoretical basis for what you are about to do in Part Two by explaining the methods you will employ there as a result of the theoretical position you have outlined.
+I have encouraged you to consider adopting Fetterley's approach because she develops Reader-Response from a feminist perspective, however you might also decide you wanted to apply some of the other "flavors" of feminism that are appropriate to the data in "Soldier's Home."

 Click here for the criteria I will use when evaluating the paper.